Partner Program – The 14 Steps to Build Your Reseller Channel Program

-Make sure what you define as KPIs are from the perspective of the success factors you had defined for your partners.
-Once you have decided it, make sure your IT support system calculates KPIs automatically.
+Make sure what you define as KPIs are from the perspective of the success factors you had defined for your channel partners.
+Once you have decided what they are, make sure your IT support system calculates KPIs automatically.

 Step 12: Develop a marketing strategy

-Create a clear target audience because that’s one of the most important things your partners need to understand.
-Use frameworks like RACE (Reach, Act, Convert, and Engage), 5S (Sell, Speak, Serve, Save, and Sizzle), and 5P (Product, People, Place, Price, and Promotion).
+Create a clear target audience because that’s one of the most important things your channel partners need to understand.
+Use frameworks like RACE(Reach, Act, Convert, and Engage), 5S (Sell, Speak, Serve, Save, and Sizzle), and 5P (Product, People, Place, Price, and Promotion).

 Step 13: Create a partner selection strategy

-You should have a clear idea about who your target audience is for partners, just like the way you have it for customers.
-You will be wasting time, money, and effort on partners that can’t bring value to you or to your customers.
+You should have a clear idea about who your target audience is for partners, just as you are clear about who you want as your customers.
+If you are not clear about this, you will waste time, money and effort on partners who cannot bring value to you or to your customers.

-You can do this easily by downloading my free partner selection matrix.
+You can do this easily by downloading my free channel partner selection matrix.

-- Remember to keep the customer front and center: Every investment you do should, in the end, benefit the customer.
+- Remember to keep the customer front and center: Every investment you make should, in the end, benefit the customer.

 - Match your solution to the proper channel: This includes all your marketing material and information.

-- Communicate often: Make sure that partners have all the information they need to become successful.
+- Communicate often: Make sure that channel partners have all the information they need to become successful.

 - Monitor and measure the program: There is always room for improvements.

-- Resist making frequent changes: It takes at least 90 days after signed contract before you can expect to see any sales at all.
+- Resist making frequent changes: It takes at least 90 days after a contract is signed before you can expect to see any sales at all.
 Don’t change your program too often.
 Instead, focus on your program elements and how to deliver them even better.

-- Be clear about what the partner should do: Make sure that your expectations are clear and that they are aligned with the partners’ business model.
+- Be clear about what the channel partner should do: Make sure that your expectations are clear and that they are aligned with your partner's business model.

-- Support partners before, during and after the sale: With technical and sales assistance to help them grow their business.
+- Support channel partners before, during and after the sale: You can do this with technical and sales assistance to help them grow their business.

-- Launch and work with a partner council: Representing a cross-section of partners to help you to keep a finger on the pulse of your channel’s satisfaction.
+- Launch and work with a partner council: This council will represent a cross-section of your channel partners and will help you to keep a finger on the pulse of your channel’s satisfaction levels.

 6 potential failure points

-- Once you have created your program you stop to improve it: A successful partner program demands constant engagement and improvements.
+- Once you have created your program you stop improving it: A successful partner program demands constant engagement and improvements.

-- Lack of clarity: Make sure that you have truly defined what you want your partners to do and that they are motivated.
+- Lack of clarity: Make sure that you have truly defined what you want your channel partners to do, and that they are motivated enough to do it.

 - Geographic diversity: Beyond the obvious differences between mature and emerging markets, there lie governmental, financial and cultural differences.
 Consider these when designing a first-time channel program.

 - Investment in systems and resources: Without the appropriate allocation of resources, even the best program can’t come to life.
-While you can outsource some areas to deliver various pieces, internal resources are still required.
+While you can outsource some parts of the program, internal resources are still required.

-- You have not signed up the right partners: The partner you have signed up fails because there is a mismatch between expectations and the partners’ business model.
+- You have not signed up the right channel partners: The partner you have signed up fails because there is a mismatch between expectations and the partner's business model.

-Example of how I built a hugely successful partner program
+Example of how I built a hugely successful channel partner program

-Read my article - How I built a hugely successful partner program and you can too (In-depth).
-It's a concrete example of how I built a partner program from scratch.
-The partner program was so successful that over the three-and-a-half years, we recruited over 30 partners from all over the world who were instrumental in signing on over 100 of the world's biggest mobile operators.
+Read my article - How I built a hugely successful channel partner program and you can too (In-depth).
+It's a concrete example of how I built a partner program from scratch in 2015.
+The partner program was so successful that over three-and-a-half years, we recruited over 30 partners from all over the world who were instrumental in signing on over 100 of the world's biggest mobile operators as customers.

-Here are some free tools on my website which will make the process of creating a partner program easier.
+Here are some free tools on my website that will make the process of creating a partner program easier.

-Creating a partner program is not a journey from A to B. It is a continuous process that you need to evolve from time-to-time to keep it updated with the market trends.
+Creating a partner program is not a journey from A to Z. It is a continuous process.
+You must update your program from time-to-time so that it is in tune with market trends.
 The essence, however, lies in all the 14 steps that we have discussed.
-Keep coming back to each of them from time-to-time and I am sure you will never be lost.
+Keep coming back to each of them periodically and I am sure you will never be lost.

-So, there you have it…14 steps to create a professional partner program.
-Please remember, an amazing partner program don´t stop after the 14 steps.
+So, there you have it…14 steps to create a professional channel partner program.
+Please remember, an amazing partner program doesn't stop after these 14 steps.
 You need to continue to improve and innovate your channel program every quarter.
-The market, competitors, your offering, and partners continuously innovate and you need to make sure you keep up.
+The market, your competitors, your offering, and partners continuously innovate, and you need to make sure you keep up.